ensody/ReactiveState-Kotlin/README.md

     override fun onStart() {
         // ...
+        // val button = ...

         button.setOnClickListener {
             model.queue.launch {
                 val result = model.someAction()
+                // Switch back to MainFragment (the latest visible instance). model.responses.launch {
+                    // If the screen got rotated in the meantime, `this` would point
+                    // to the new MainFragment instance instead of the destroyed one
+                    // that did the initial `model.queue.launch` call above. showPopUp(result.someMessage)
-                // Here you could also navigate to some other Fragment model.responses.launch { fragment -> fragment.showPopUp(result.someMessage) }
+                    // Instead of showing a pop-up you could also navigate to some other Fragment.
+                    // findNavController()...
+                }
             }
         }